Garden Plants, How and where to grow them - Trees

 yellow-leaved shrub instead.

 A. The suckers are coming from existing roots, any damage would have already been done, suckers just represent the tree trying to survive a disaster.
-Cut them (mow them?) as they appear and the resources will eventually be used up and the roots die.
+Cut them (mow them if they aren't too strong) as they appear and the resources will eventually be used up and the roots die.
 Should they have a health warning?
 I don't think so.

 The suckers by the way won't be "Frisia" but the rootstock